Larry Blyden: Personal life

 Blyden married actress and dancer Carol Haney on April 17, 1955, in Las Vegas.
 The couple had two children: Joshua and Ellen Rachel.
 Blyden and Haney were divorced in 1962.

 During their marriage, Blyden and Haney purchased the historic Achenbach House in Saddle River, New Jersey, which they believed to be haunted by the spirit of its builder.
-After Haney's death in 1964, Blyden inherited the home and became convinced that her spirit was haunting the house.
+After Haney's death in 1964, Blyden inherited the home and became convinced that her own spirit was haunting the house.
 Blyden later told a friend that in the months after Haney's death, the house was filled with the smell of brownies baking which had been Haney's favorite.
 Blyden told his friend that after he yelled at Haney to leave him alone, the smell instantly vanished.

 The house was later sold to tour operator Mario Perillo and was destroyed by fire in 2004.

+In later life

+Gil Fates, Blyden's What's My Line? producer, offered an insight on Blyden's later life: "Like most performers, the only thing that Larry said he really wanted in his career he never seemed able to get.
+He was not particularly happy hosting game shows.
+He was good at it.
+I think he enjoyed it, but it was not the challenge he wanted.
+And he was bored with the repetition of eight performances a week on the stage.
+Although he was brilliantly funny in the murderously demanding part of Sidney in Absurd Person Singular, he really hated the cliquey bickering of the all-star cast.
+Larry wanted to do films, but nobody asked him...
+The trouble was that there were very few great parts for medium-tall, medium good-looking, 50-year-old Larry Blyden.
+He had lots more to give."

+On May 6, 1975, Blyden left the production of Absurd Person Singular after he was hired to host a new game show entitled Showoffs, a video version of the parlor-game charades.
+The project began unhappily, owing to "Larry's phobia about not wasting time and Mark Goodson's total disregard of time when he is in the throes of the creative process."
+On May 24, 1975, the day the pilot episode was taped, Blyden was furious that studio delays forced him to miss his daughter's graduation play, but he remained professional and hosted the pilot.

 Death

-On May 6, 1975, Blyden left the production of Absurd Person Singular after he was hired to host a new game show entitled Showoffs.
-He videotaped the pilot episode on May 24.
-Before production was set to begin, Blyden was granted a two-week vacation and decided to fly to Marrakesh, Morocco.
+Before production was set to begin on Showoffs, Blyden was granted a two-week vacation and decided to fly to Marrakesh, Morocco.
 While he was driving near Agadir on May 31, Blyden's rental car reportedly went off the road and overturned.
 According to Blyden's manager, Blyden suffered injuries to the chest, head and abdomen.
-He underwent surgery, but died of his injuries on June 6, 1975.
-Blyden's body was flown back to the United States on June 13.
+He underwent surgery, but died of his injuries on June 6, 1975, at age 49, just 17 days before his 50th birthday.
+Blyden's corpse was flown back to the United States on June 13.
 A memorial was held on June 20, after which he was buried at Forest Park Lawndale Cemetery in Houston.